-The risk that Vesteda is unable to attract the borrowed capital it needs to execute its strategy at market conditions and rates.
-Treasury also pertains to the risk that Vesteda cannot meet its financial obligations and covenants.
+The risk that the Fund is unable to attract the borrowed capital it needs to execute its strategy at market conditions and rates.
+Treasury also pertains to the risk that the Fund cannot meet its financial obligations and covenants.

-Vesteda chooses to reduce its refinancing risk by taking out loans with a spread of terms, which limits refinancing risks on the dates said loans lapse.
+The Fund chooses to reduce its refinancing risk by taking out loans with a spread of terms, which limits refinancing risks on the dates said loans lapse.
 The maximum of maturities of debt in one single year is 35% of the total debt, which limits the refinancing risk.
 The duration of any refinancing periods is being made flexible.
-In addition, Vesteda is aiming to have a leverage below 30%.
+In addition, the Fund is aiming to have a leverage below 30%.

-Vesteda has implemented control measures to ensure that it remains within the parameters of its financial covenants.
+The Fund has implemented control measures to ensure that it remains within the parameters of its financial covenants.
 Stress testing is one of the control measures.